Asian and Pacific Islander American Rites of Passage Summer Academy

 This summer academy provides experiential and culturally specific learning activities to assist Asian and Pacific Islander American high school and middle school students in achieving success.
 The primary objectives are to promote and sustain cultural awareness, understand Asian and Pacific Islander American issues, increase intercultural skills, and develop personal and community empowerment skills.

 What do we do?

-- We understand indigenous knowledge through hula·
+- We understand the importance of indigenous knowledge through the cultural protocols of Hula.

-- We develop leadership and communication skills through facilitated teambuilding exercises·
+- We develop leadership and communication skills through facilitated team-building exercises.

-- We prepare college portfolios that include scholarship information, application processes and essays·
+- We prepare college portfolios that include scholarship information, application processes, and essays.

-How much does APA-ROP cost?
+How much does APIA-ROP cost?

 The program is free due to generous support from Lane Community College and Island Arts.